Responsive Website

 2. Do you prefer going into a blog that deals with concerts and festivals in your state, your country, or internationally?

-3. On a scale of 1-10, how satisfied is your experience surfing Festival Traveler’s website?
+3. On a scale of 1-10, how satisfied is your experience surfing Festival Travelers’s website?

 4. How do you want to feel or look when you are on a blog website that showcases concerts, festivals, and traveling?